-- gathered while the shutter is open, which can be accomplished through changes to the ISO, shutter speed, and f-stop in the camera, or by the use of additional lighting techniques. - 23.5 Fire patterns leave effects in the scene which may be crucial to origin and cause analysis.
-While analysts may not be familiar with fire patterns, depending on their training and experience, they should document any patterns relevant to their investigation of the scene. - 23.5.1 Fire patterns include char patterns, smoke and soot patterns, and damage patterns. - 23.5.2 Fire signs may present themselves as a surface effect, such as bubbling of paint on a wall or the directional melting of glass in a light bulb. - 23.6 When working in a fire scene, it may be helpful to begin working in areas with the least amount of damage and move toward areas with greater amounts of damage.
-By doing so, it can give the analyst a better understanding of the condition of the scene prior to the fire. - 23.7 The evidentiary value of physical evidence in the fire scene may not be known until at or near the end of the fire scene examination.
-As such, the entire fire scene should be considered potential physical evidence and should be protected and preserved. - 23.8 Evidence from fire scenes often include burnt fire debris, liquids recovered at the fire scene, a suspect's clothing, and/or ignitable liquids found in the suspect's possession. - 23.9 For scenes in which an accelerant is thought to have been used, an area of substrate that was not affected by the accelerant should be collected separately as a control. - 23.10 When collecting evidence from a fire scene, any tools that are used should be cleaned with water between collecting items.
-The use of an alcohol based cleaner could affect the analysis of the item. - 23.10.1 The lid of a friction lid can could be used to help scoop/collect the evidence into the can; this would help to eliminate contamination during collection. - 23.11 Fire scene evidence shall be packaged in clean, airtight containers. - 23.11.1 Debris samples and clothing should be packaged in either a lined friction lid can, a glass jar, or a heat-sealable polyethylene or nylon bag that is designed for use with fire evidence. - 23.11.1.1 Friction lid cans should not be filled more than 2/3 full. - 23.11.1.2 The groove at the top of the can should be free of debris prior to attaching the lid. - 23.11.1.3 The lids of friction lid cans shall be hammered down tightly, but not with such force as to damage/buckle the can itself.
+- 23.5 Fire patterns leave effects in the scene which may be crucial to origin and cause analysis.
+While CSIs may not be familiar with fire patterns, depending on their training and experience, they should document any patterns relevant to their investigation of the scene. - 23.5.1 Fire patterns include char patterns, smoke and soot patterns, and damage patterns. - 23.5.2 Fire signs may present themselves as a surface effect, such as bubbling of paint on a wall or the directional melting of glass in a light bulb. - 23.6 When working in a fire scene, it may be helpful to begin working in areas with the least amount of damage and move toward areas with greater amounts of damage.
+By doing so, it can give the CSI a better understanding of the condition of the scene prior to the fire. - 23.7 The evidentiary value of physical evidence in the fire scene may not be known until at or near the end of the fire scene examination.
+As such, the entire fire scene should be considered potential physical evidence and should be protected and preserved. - 23.8 Evidence from fire scenes often include burnt fire debris, liquids recovered at the fire scene, a suspect's clothing, and/or ignitable liquids found in the suspect's possession. - 23.9 The position of knobs and switches on any equipment, appliances, or utility services may be an important element in the investigation.
+The position of any pertinent knobs and switches should be documented in notes and via photography. - 23.10 For scenes in which an accelerant is thought to have been used, an area of substrate that was not affected by the accelerant should be collected separately as a control. - 23.11 When collecting evidence from a fire scene, any tools that are used should be cleaned with water between collecting items.
+The use of an alcohol based cleaner could affect the analysis of the item. - 23.11.1 The lid of a friction lid can could be used to help scoop/collect the evidence into the can; this would help to eliminate contamination during collection. - 23.12 Fire scene evidence shall be packaged in clean, airtight containers. - 23.12.1 Debris samples and clothing should be packaged in either a lined friction lid can, a glass jar, or a heat-sealable polyethylene or nylon bag that is designed for use with fire evidence. - 23.12.1.1 Friction lid cans should not be filled more than 2/3 full.